anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 ## 3.1.
 Setup -  initialize active gcloud configuration

-Run the following commands in Cloud Shell to authenticate and configure your active project:
+Run the following commands in Cloud Shell to authenticate and configure your active project.
+Ensure its the same project as technical solution 1.

 1. Initialization:
 ```